Is The United States a Creator-Friendly Country?

 However, it’s fair to say that our current system disproportionately favors traditional employer-employee work arrangements over striking out on one’s own.
 We are in desperate need of a system that helps people choose their vocation based on their passions and proclivities, rather than out of fear of social and economic insecurity.
 Looking towards the future, we’re excited about solutions that help provide additional financial security to workers, for instance, portable benefits that are tied to individuals rather than to employers.

 Li recently made a compelling case for Universal Creative Income: “In the digital world, user rights are civic rights, and creator rights are worker rights.”
 Today, individuals can monetize activities that are a natural extension of themselves.
 But with great freedom comes greater risk—the risk of economic downturn, algorithmic changes, and fickle minded fans.
 Societies should enact policies that are relevant to this redefinition of work, potentially reducing these risks, and taking the first steps toward creating a healthier middle class of creators.

 Passion Economy News Roundup

 Discord Announced New Discovery and Monetization Features

-Discord announced a set of new features and updates:
+Discord announced a set of new features:

 - They are launching Stage Discovery—a feed that will list all public audio rooms a.k.a.
 Stage Channels in an interest-based audio feed to enable user discovery.